intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

 :cpp:enumerator:`MFX_FOURCC_RGB4` and :cpp:member:`mfxFrameInfo::ChromaFormat`
 to :cpp:enumerator:`MFX_CHROMAFORMAT_YUV444`.

-The oneVPL encoder supports different sets of chroma sampling and color formats on different platforms.
+The |vpl_short_name| encoder supports different sets of chroma sampling and color formats on different platforms.
 The application must call the :cpp:func:`MFXVideoENCODE_Query` function to check if the required color format is supported on a given platform and then initialize the encoder with proper